Sulking: getting the Silent Treatment!

 You have been forgiven.

 How to deal with a sulker

-If you share your life with a sulker accept that they don’t tend meet you half-way – there isn’t much give and take.
+If you share your life with a sulker, accept they don’t meet you half-way – there isn’t much give and take.
 They usually require your complete capitulation.

-It’s likely to be their main way of controlling others.
+It’s likely to be their primary way of controlling others.

 1. Spotlight the sulking behaviour

-When someone uses a tactic such as sulking, sighing, or the 'hurt little girl/boy look' there is a unwritten convention that we don’t comment on what they are doing.
+When someone uses a tactic such as sulking, sighing, or the ‘hurt little girl/boy look’ there is an unwritten convention that we don’t comment on what they are doing.